William Augustus Ford

-William Augustus Ford (1818 – 11 April 1873) was an English first-class cricketer.
+William Augustus Ford (c.
+1818 – 11 April 1873) was an English first-class cricketer.

 The son of George Samuel Ford, he made his debut in first-class cricket for the Marylebone Cricket Club (MCC) against Oxford University at Oxford in 1839.
 He played first-class cricket intermittently for the MCC between 1839 and 1849, making a total of five appearances.
 In addition to playing first-class cricket for the MCC, he also appeared in one first-class match for the Gentlemen of Sussex against the MCC in 1839.
 Across his six first-class appearances, Ford scored 57 runs with a high score of 28 not out, while with the ball he took 3 wickets.
 Ford had seven sons with his wife, Katherine Mary Justice.
 Three of his sons were cricketers; Francis, played Test cricket for England, while two other sons, William and Augustus, played first-class cricket.
 Another son, Lionel served as the Dean of York.
 Another son was Henry, an illustrator.
 His brother, George, was a first-class cricketer, as was his grandson, Neville Ford.
 His great-great-grandson is the adventurer, writer, and television presenter Bear Grylls.
 He died at Kensington in April 1873.